 Up Helly Aa through the years

-2021 will be a significant year for Up Helly Aa, marking one of the few times that Shetland’s famous fire festival has been postponed until the following year.
-We have taken this opportunity to look back at the other years that were significant for Up Helly Aa.
+2021 and 2022 are significant years for Up Helly Aa, marking two of the few times that Shetland’s famous fire festival has been postponed until the following year.

 In previous years, Up Helly Aa processions included several amazing battleship models made by the docks boys as well as the Viking longship.
 In 1912 the docks boys were asked to stop making other ships and to concentrate their efforts on the galley.
 From this year, the centrepiece – a 30ft long galley – was spectacular.
 The docks boys dressed as Vikings and when everyone saw how impressive they looked, they were asked to lead the procession that year.